jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

 is a single page app framework written in Haskell compiled to JavaScript.
 A major concern with reflex is the slow loading times, this can be mediated however by doing server side rendering[^brag].
-This blog post will discuss how to do that.
+This blog post will discuss how to do that[^oblisk].

 [^brag]: Going from 8 seconds in my own app to about 0.5 seconds.
+[^oblisk]: A prebaked solution is available in [oblisk](https://github.com/obsidiansystems/obelisk), one should consider using that.

 ![Bob doing SSR](/images/2019/bob-busy.jpeg)